dVp007/error-find/README.md

 ## 🌐 Global Deployment

-Once the code is merged into the main branch, the CI/CD pipeline will automatically deploy the application to AWS S3.
-You can see the changes [here](http://error-find.s3-website.eu-north-1.amazonaws.com/).
+Once the code is merged into the main branch, the CI/CD pipeline automatically deploys the application to AWS S3.
+You can view the changes [here](http://error-find.s3-website.eu-north-1.amazonaws.com/).

 ## 🧑‍💻 Contributing